mmbman/Katagiri/summaries.md

 ##### [Shōbōgenzō Kokyo: Form and Mirror – Talk 2](1986-10-19-Shobogenzo-Kokyo-Talk-2)

-Katagiri Roshi further clarifies the three main points in Zen Master Dōgen’s *Kokyo*, “The Ancient Mirror”, which can briefly be summarized as saying that the ancient mirror is “a co-existent place”, “spiritual transformation”, and “the forms renewed”.
+Katagiri Roshi further clarifies the three main points in Zen Master Dōgen’s *Kokyo*, “The Ancient Mirror”, which can briefly be summarized as saying that the ancient mirror is “a co-existent place”, “spiritual transformation”, and “renewing the forms”.

 <br/>